Traditional Canes Come Back at Commencement

 Amherst Makes Historic Decision to Replace Loans with Grants and Scholarships in Financial Aid Packages

-July 19, 2007: The College announces that, as of the 2008-09 school year, it will replace loans with scholarship funds for all students who need financial aid, thus allowing students to graduate debt-free.
-This is an expansion of a groundbreaking policy instituted in 1999 for students from families with incomes of less than $40,000 a year.
-In 2008, Amherst also becomes one of the first U.S. colleges to extend its need-blind admission policy to international students.
+July 19, 2007: The College announces that, as of the 2008-09 school year, it will replace loans with scholarship funds for all students who receive financial aid, thus allowing most students to graduate with low or no debt.
+This is an expansion of a groundbreaking "no loan" policy instituted in 1999 for students from families with incomes of less than $40,000 a year.
+In 2008, Amherst also becomes one of the first U.S. colleges to extend its need-blind admission policy to all students, regardless of citizenship.
 Learn more.

 Multicultural Resource Center Opens